Collective punishment: Azerbaijan

 Black January was a massacre of civilians committed by the Red Army in the Azerbaijan Soviet Socialist Republic in 1990.
 The Human Rights Watch report entitled "Black January in Azerbaijan" states: "Indeed, the violence used by the Soviet Army on the night of January 19–20 was so out of proportion to the resistance offered by Azerbaijanis as to constitute an exercise in collective punishment."

+South Korea

+Collective punishment in Korea was officially abolished in 1894 under the Joseon Kingdom, and was only fully abolished in practice on August 22, 1980, after the end of the Park Chung-hee regime.
+Following this a clause prohibiting collective punishment was added to the Constitution of the Fifth Republic.